Brexit: Do you need an EU Representative?

 I think it’s fair to say there’s a little breathing space, but we recommend businesses do this sooner rather than later.

+Need a UK Rep?
 If you are based outside the UK, we offer a UK Representative Service.
-Get in touch if you’d like more information and to chat with one of the team.
+Get in touch

 Also see the ICO’s Guidance on EU Representatives